-In response to a dismal financial performance in 2017, Management actively looked for new diverse marketplace opportunities outside of the rail industry to pursue.
-The overall corporate objectives are to spread business risks to diminish the severe negative impact of reliance on a small number of customers and the historic down cycles in the rail industry.
+Commencing in 2017, Management actively pursued new diverse marketplace opportunities outside of the rail industry.
+The overall strategic plan is to spread business risks by accessing non-rail markets to diminish the severe negative impact of the reliance on a small number of customers and the historic down cycles in the rail industry.

 Kelso, through the Company's wholly owned subsidiary KIQ X Industries (KIQ) is focused on the research and development of an advanced "Road-To-No-RoadTM" suspension system known as the KXITM WildertecTM Suspension System (KXI).
 KXI is being designed to provide safer, more effective, efficient and ecologically responsible capability for commercial wilderness operations.
-The KXI is a new pioneer brand initiated by Kelso to service the niche industry of wilderness transportation technologies.
+The KXI is a new pioneer brand initiated by Kelso to service the niche industry of commercial wilderness transportation technologies.
 The Company's goal is to utilize well established automotive engineering practices to solve the challenges of extreme wilderness terrain travel and create opportunities and efficiencies for both industrial and public service customers.

-The Phase-One half-ton "concept" vehicles were fitted with service providers' innovations, initial production component parts, fabrication tooling and installation of the mechanical KXI components on a light duty half ton "host" vehicle.
+The Phase-One half-ton "concept" vehicles were fitted with the service providers' air suspension innovations, initial component tooling and parts and installation of the mechanical KXI components on a light duty half ton "host" vehicle.
 Multiple vehicles were converted and tested.
-Performance deficiencies and engineering requirements were assessed to determine whether final design specifications pertaining to reliable components, user interface, and computer software functions could be met.
-Once completed these design specifications were to attain full compliance with the Canadian Motor Vehicle Safety Standards (CMVSS).
-Unfortunately, ongoing research and testing of the original half-ton KXI prototypes revealed engineering, safety and economic issues that rendered the half-ton KXI prototype concept commercially unfeasible at this time.
+Desired performance fell well short of expectations due to software automation deficiencies, regulatory compliance problems and engineering durability requirements.
+The key issue was that the design specifications could not attain full compliance with the Canadian Motor Vehicle Safety Standards (CMVSS).
+Unfortunately ongoing research and testing of the original half-ton KXI prototypes revealed engineering, safety and economic issues that rendered the half-ton KXI prototype concept commercially unfeasible.

-In March, 2021 the Company terminated the original Technology Development Agreement (TDA) with the contracted service providers for the KXI Suspension System, including the consulting agreement for \$10,000 per month.
-According to the terms of the TDA the Company Kelso may still be liable for a 2.5% royalty to the service provider, or their assigns should Kelso use their technologies in a commercially sold product.
+In March, 2021 the Company terminated the original Technology Development Agreement (TDA) with the contracted service providers for the KXI Air Suspension System, including the consulting agreement for \$10,000 per month.
+According to the terms of the TDA the Company Kelso may still be liable for a 2.5% royalty to the service provider or their assigns should Kelso use their technologies in a commercially sold product.
 The terms of the termination are currently being disputed by the service providers.
-The dispute has entered the final stages of an arbitration process that should provide a legal resolution pursuant to the terms of the TDA.
+The dispute has entered the final ruling stages of an arbitration process that should soon provide a legal resolution pursuant to the terms of the TDA.